tobylane/Bin/caskmas/readme.md

 Finds you a centralised app store for existing apps.
 Looks in Homebrew cask and Mac Apple Store for what you downloaded and probably haven't updated.
+Also useful for moving to Apple Silicon, because very few apps are multi-architecture.
-Requires mas and trash - brew install mas trash.
+Optionally uses mas and trash - brew install mas trash.
-(Formerly required Bash 4+, still a good idea generally.)
 MIT Licence.
 Passes Shellcheck.
 Option: install: if an app could be replaced by one from Homebrew then do it.
-Option: list: list all apps not found in either app store.
+Option: list: list all apps not found in either app store, and those you could install from Homebrew.
+Option: -q: Quiet mode, only lists finds (eg Clementine and GrandPerspective in the list below)

 ### Sample output